 Keysets

-The Keysets subsection provides a way to configure PubNub features per each keyset.
+The Keysets subsection lets you configure PubNub features for each keyset.

 Limit of 3 keysets for Free tier accounts